 - b.
 Rack loading for member sizing (after 30% model review): Most of the data has started arriving.
-Loads to be provided based on actual analysis.
+Loads are to be provided based on actual analysis.

 - c.
 Rack loading for final member checking (after 60% model review): All vendors are decided.
 Line size and locations are finalized.
 All critical lines are fixed.
 Loads are provided for checking designed members again.
-Loads to be provided based on Software analysis.
+Loads are to be provided based on Software analysis.

 Few points to keep in mind while providing Rack loading:

 - 1. Operating, Water filled, and Occasional loads for big-size lines (> 16-inch NPS) are to be provided separately.
 For guides and anchors, loads with and without friction should be provided.

 - 2. For the Flare line 1/3rd water-filled weight can be considered.

 - 4. After the long run doesn’t provide a guide in the immediate first possible location after the bend.